chrisandrews672/uci_har_dataset/codebook.md

+# Codebook

-# This codebook is designed to assist the user in understanding the data set supplied and the steps taken to transform it
+This codebook is designed to assist the user in understanding the data set supplied and the steps taken to transform it

 A full description of the project and dataset is supplied in the below link http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones